 Jillian Shriner, Weezer bassist's wife shot by LAPD officers, pleads not guilty to charges in Eagle Rock shooting

-Jillian Shriner, a true crime author and the wife of Weezer bassist Scott Shriner who was shot during a chaotic series of events in Eagle Rock in April, pleaded not guilty to charges stemming from the incident in court on Tuesday.
+Jillian Shriner, a true crime author and the wife of Weezer bassist Scott Shriner, pleaded not guilty on Tuesday to charges stemming from a chaotic series of events in Eagle Rock that ended up with her hospitalization after she was shot by police in April.

-She pleaded not guilty to discharge of a firearm with gross negligence and assault with a semiautomatic firearm and is now due back in court on June 18.
+She pleaded not guilty to discharge of a firearm with gross negligence and assault with a semiautomatic firearm.
+She is due back in court on June 18.
 Both charges are felonies and would result in prison time if she were convicted, according to the felony complaint.

 Shriner's charges come after a wild sequence of events that began at around 3 p.m. on April 8, when police were chasing a group of hit-and-run suspects who had fled from the nearby 134 Freeway after a collision.
 As they canvassed the neighborhood, officers were directed to the 5300 block of Waldo Place, where Shriner's home is located.